Alg0r3/cooking-book/specifications.md

 - Use the csv containing all the ingredients from Spoonacular, save it in a json file/database or cache it
 - When the user is typing the name of an ingredient, autocomplete/pull out potential ingredient with the same name as buttons
 - Upon clicking those buttons, it'll add the ingredients in a "What's in my fridge ?" list on the side to be prepped for the get request

+Webpack Encore

+Symfony ships with a pure-JavaScript library - called Webpack Encore - that makes it easier working with CSS and JavaScript.

+JS VS SYMFONY FML

 W.I.P.